jrson11/GeoSohn/docs/source/index.rst

 Welcome to GeoSohn
 ====================

-Handbook of integrated geophysics and geotechnical engineering based on Python coding
+Handbook of integrated geophysics and geotechnical engineering based on Python coding.

 .. note::

    This project is under active development.

 Contents
 --------